Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Although the xylograph originated in China, it became popular in Brazilian popular culture, mainly in the northern region of the country.
 Around here, xylographs represent the handcrafted heritage and it is very common to find them on covers of popular poem leaflets, known as string literature.

-But it is not only the technical aspects that enchant in our Painting Of TheWeek.
-Oswaldo Goeldi was born in 1895, in Rio de Janeiro, and had an extremely troubled private life, with family disagreements being probably at the top of these troubles.
-Rain was produced in 1957, in the final years of Goeldi’s life who died four years later.
-Goeldi began his artistic career as a draftsman and painter while his work with xylography started in the 1920s and he later taught xilography at the National School of Fine Arts.
+But it is not only the technical aspects that enchant in this print.
+Oswaldo Goeldi was born in 1895, in Rio de Janeiro, Brazil, and had an extremely troubled private life, with family disagreements being probably at the top of these troubles.
+Rain was produced in 1957, in the final years of Goeldi’s life, who died four years later.
+He began his artistic career as a draftsman and painter while his work with xylography started in the 1920s.
+He later taught xylography at an art university.
 His art was influenced by artists such as Paul Gauguin and Edvard Munch.

 Is there anything more solitary than the idea of waiting indefinitely and on your own?

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!